JakeJing/jakejing.github.io/_pages/cv.md

 Education
 ======
 * B.A. in English, Guizhou University, 2009
-* M.S. in Quantitative Linguistics, Zhejiang University, 2016
+* M.A. in Quantitative Linguistics, Zhejiang University, 2016
 * Ph.D in Comparative Linguistics, University of Zurich, 2021 (defended)

 Work experience